deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 “We...escaped, then,” Vakno managed.

 “Close run thing.
-Krzzvk got the recall jumper charged just in time...
-That ship woulda ripped us in two on the fourth pass.”
+Krzzvk got the recall jumper charged just in time...That ship woulda ripped us in two on the fourth pass.”

 Thinking was abnormally difficult.
 Thoughts seemed to bump slowly around inside Vakno’s skull rather than flowing neatly together like a thousand silver tributaries, but she noticed that there was an alarmingly large hole torn in the hull where *something* had ripped through the flight deck, through one of the crew and out the other side.
 An emergency pressure shield shimmered over the tear.